imxrt-rs/imxrt-hal/CONTRIBUTING.md

 ```bash
 rustup target add thumbv7em-none-eabihf
 ```

-### RAL

-The `imxrt-ral` crate is auto-generated from the checked-in SVD files, available in `imxrt-ral/svd`.
-It's checked into git, and you should always have whatever represents the latest auto-generated RAL.
-Generally, you should **not** manually change RAL source files; rather, you should describe changes in `imxrtral.py`, the Python script that auto-generates the RAL.

-To generate the RAL,

-- Install Python 3.
-You'll need at least Python 3.6.
-- Install the Python dependencies needed to generate the RAL: `pip3 install --user svdtools`.
-Alternatively, use the rules in the RAL's `Makefile` to create a virtual environment with the necessary dependencies: `make venv update-venv && source venv/bin/activate`.
-- Run `make` in the `imxrt-ral` directory: `make -C imxrt-ral`.
-The auto-generation script might generate warnings; that's OK.

-If everything went well, you should find that the `imxrt-ral/src` directory is populated with Rust files.
-If you made changes in `imxrtral.py`, you should see those changes reflected in the Rust files.
-The RAL can build by itself: `cd imxrt-ral && cargo check --features imxrt1062 --target thumbv7em-none-eabihf`.

-If you add a SVD patch, or if you change something in `imxrtral.py`, you'll need to re-generate the RAL to realize the change.

 ### Chip-specific HAL(s)

 We support one HAL crate per i.MX RT processor family.
 A "processor family" is described by an NXP datasheet and reference manual.
 For example, the `imxrt1060-hal` supports the [i.MX RT1060 Crossover Processors](https://www.nxp.com/docs/en/nxp/data-sheets/IMXRT1060CEC.pdf), which includes the following processors: